estalaPaul/gtcli/README.md

 ## Usage

 Using the script is very simple.
-You just run the gtcli.py file with the object to modify (Task or Task List),a flag to indicate how you want to modify said object and if it is necessary, extra information needed for that operation.
+You just run the gtcli.py file with the object to modify (Task or Task List), a flag to indicate how you want to modify said object and if it is necessary, extra information needed for that operation.
 Here are a couple examples.

 ### Add a Task List